theimowski/master-thesis/docs/section-paradigms.md

 That is why a language that meets above criteria cannot be treated as a "silver-bullet" for solving every possible problem in the universe.

 Primarily appearing functional language in the thesis is F#.
-As F# is built on top of the .NET platform, where the dominating language is (coming from the object-oriented family) C#, the thesis makes a number of comparisons between these two.
+As F# is built on top of the .NET platform, where the dominating language is (coming from the OOP family) C#, the thesis makes a number of comparisons between these two.
 Such comparisons have also been made by the F# community, from which a significant number of members do have solid experience with C# language.
 Partially thanks to to the succinct language syntax, but also thanks to its functional nature, F# is usually considered easier to comprehend and more maintainable than C#.
 One of the observation concerns modules' dependencies complexity in both languages {{{eve2014networks}}}: